-The IDP is consistent with the County and Town Municipal Development Plans (MDP), which were amended to reflect the content of this IDP and existing Area Structure Plans.
-Should a conflict or inconsistency occur in relation to the development of the land identified within the IDP area and a MDP, Area Structure Plan or Area Redevelopment Plan, the IDP is the superseding Bylaw to the extent of the conflict or inconsistency.
+The IDP is consistent with the County and Town Municipal Development Plans (MDP), which reflect the content of this IDP.
+Should a conflict or inconsistency occur in relation to the development of the land identified within the IDP area and a MDP, Area Structure Plan or Area Redevelopment Plan, the IDP is the superseding bylaw to the extent of the conflict or inconsistency.